Enhancing Task Performance of Learned Simplified Models via Reinforcement Learning: Practical Algorithm

 First, we formulate a stochastic policy, called the LCS-MPC stochastic policy, by adding Gaussian noise to the output of the LCS-MPC planner in (\ref{eqn.mpc_lcs}).
 In other words, the LCS-MPC policy is directly parameterized by the LCS model.
 Then, we use the combination of the PPO loss and the violation-based loss given in (\ref{eqn.total_loss}) to improve the task performance of that policy.

 We address the poor data efficiency of the PPO algorithm by leveraging data-efficient model learning at the start and then transitioning to PPO when in a good neighborhood.
 Therefore, our framework consists of two phases: the warm-up phase and the main phase.
-In the warm-up phase, we follow the algorithm proposed in \cite{Jin.Posa2022}, solely employing the violation-based loss (\ref{eqn.vio_loss}) to quickly learn the parameters of the LCS model that can achieve good task performance.
-Subsequently, we use the learned LCS model to accelerate the main phase in which we start using the PPO algorithm.
-In practice, we find that having the warm-up phase offers more stable and progressive training than involving PPO right from the beginning.
-Theoretically, we could merge two phases together and switch the loss upon transition.
-However, each phase requires a different set of hyper-parameters such as the learning rate, the gradient descent optimizer, or the number of updating iterations, so it is simpler to keep two phases separated.
-Details of the warm-up phase and main phase are given in Algorithm \ref{alg.warm_up_phase} and \ref{alg.main_phase}.
+In the warm-up phase, we follow the algorithm proposed in \cite{Jin2024}, solely employing the violation-based loss (\ref{eqn.vio_loss}) to quickly learn the parameters of the LCS model that can achieve good task performance.
+Subsequently, we use the learned LCS model to accelerate the main phase, where we start using the PPO algorithm.
+In practice, we find that having the warm-up phase leads to more stable and progressive training than involving PPO right from the beginning.
+While theoretically, we could merge the two phases and switch the loss upon transition, it is simpler to keep them separated due to different hyper-parameters required for each phase.
+Details of the warm-up phase and main phase are provided in Algorithm \ref{alg.warm_up_phase} and \ref{alg.main_phase}.